ONLYOFFICE/document-server-integration/web/documentserver-example/java/README.md

 	nano src/main/resources/settings.properties
 	```

-2. Edit the following line:
+2. Edit the following lines:

 	```
+	storage-folder = app_data
 	files.docservice.url.site=https://documentserver/
 	```

-	where the **documentserver** is the name of the server with the ONLYOFFICE Document Server installed.
+	where the **documentserver** is the name of the server with the ONLYOFFICE Document Server installed and the **storage-folder** is the path where files will be created and stored.

 3. Run the next command in the Java example directory: